-PKF updated its study in June 2015 and found an increase in demand when it focused on demand created by the MMC specifically.
+PKF updated its study in June 2015 and found a slight increase in demand when it focused on demand created by the MMC specifically.
 PKF surveyed FIU departments to determine demand for lodging and meeting space needs.
 From this survey PKF found FIU-generated lodging demand of 23,300 rooms per years (versus its estimate of 14,100 rooms per year in the 2013 study).
 With this updated room demand estimate which equated to a 67% occupancy rate for a 95 room hotel, PKF still points to a gap of 8,000 to 10,400 rooms per year which would need to be filled by external sources to operate at a successful level.

 FIU also hired JLL to conduct a market demand study along with financial projections and cost estimates, which was completed in October 2015.
 The JLL study found sufficient demand for a 150-bed hotel, and believes a smaller hotel would eliminate benefits received from economies of scale.
 JLL based their findings on current market demand and the trend in the area for increasing lodging demands.
 JLL's study also assumed that the hotel would be branded and operated by a well-known operator, which tends to increase occupancy.
-JLL's study indicates that by 2020, the hotel would stabilize at 73% occupancy.
+JLL's study found that by 2020, the hotel would stabilize at 73% occupancy.
 JLL estimated that with FIU leadership implementing incentive policies to drive demand, the hotel could achieve 75% occupancy, but if the hotel relied solely on the FIU demand, occupancy would only reach 48%.
-This places a demand on FIU to create executive programs to ensure the success of the project.

-JLL did find a gap between the estimated development costs of \$37.2 million versus an estimated market value of \$23.2 million.
+JLL did find a gap between the estimated development costs of \$37.2 million versus an estimated market value of \$32.2 million.
 JLL recommended ways to close the gap including donations to FIU, surface parking over a structured facility, and potential rental income from the Alumni Center.